HoffmannV/static-site-gen/README.md

-# Static Page Generator
+# Static Site Generator

-This project is a **Static Page Generator** developed as part of the Boot.dev Back-End Developer Career Path.
+This project is a **Static Site Generator** developed as part of the Boot.dev Back-End Developer Path.
 It converts `.md` files from the `contents` folder into complete HTML pages, using a predefined HTML template and outputs them to the `public` folder.

 ## Table of Contents